IosifMihaescu/Adblock-On-Off-Hosts-Windows-File/README.md

 Install running "SETUP (Run as Administrator).cmd"

-After the installation, just type in the Windows Search Bar "Adblock On-Off" and press Enter.
+After the installation, just type in the Windows Search Bar "Adblock OFF" and press Enter.
+(Adblock OFF should turn to Adblock ON)

 Enjoy!